 In some individuals with NF2, additional abnormalities may be present.
 These may include clouding of the lenses of the eyes (juvenile posterior subcapsular opacities), progressive visual impairment, or an increased risk of developing certain tumors of the lining of the brain (meningiomas) and spinal cord (central nervous system).

-NF2 results from changes (mutations) of a gene on the long arm (q) of chromosome 22 (22q12.2).
+NF2 results from changes (mutations) in the NF2 gene.
 The NF2 gene regulates the production of a protein that functions as a tumor suppressor.
-In some individuals with NF2, the disorder is caused by sporadic mutations of the gene that occur for unknown reasons.
-In other affected individuals, NF2 is inherited as an autosomal dominant trait.
+In more than half of individuals with NF2, the disorder is caused by spontaneous (new) mutations of the gene.
+In other affected individuals, NF2 is inherited in an autosomal dominant pattern.

-The term "neurofibromatosis" is also used to describe a second, distinct form of NF known as neurofibromatosis 1 (NF1).
-More common than NF2, NF1 is primarily characterized by the development of multiple noncancerous (benign) tumors of nerves and skin (neurofibromas) and areas of abnormally decreased or increased coloration (hypo- or hyperpigmentation) of the skin, such as pale tan or light brown discolorations (café-au-lait spots) on the skin of the trunk or other regions.
+The term "neurofibromatosis" is also used to describe the second, distinct, and much more common form of NF known as neurofibromatosis 1 (NF1).
+NF1 is primarily characterized by the development of multiple benign tumors of nerves and skin (neurofibromas) and areas of abnormally decreased or increased coloration (hypo- or hyperpigmentation) of the skin, such as pale tan or light brown discolorations (café-au-lait spots) on the skin of the trunk or other regions.
 In contrast, in individuals with NF2, benign fibrous tumors of the skin (cutaneous neurofibromas) and multiple areas of abnormal color (pigmentation) are considered relatively uncommon.
-As with NF2, NF1 may be inherited as an autosomal dominant trait or appear to occur randomly due to new (sporadic) genetic changes.
+As with NF2, NF1 may be inherited in an autosomal dominant pattern or occur randomly due to new gene mutation.

 People with NF2 generally have fewer brown spots (café-au-lait) on the skin than those who have NF1.
 Affected individuals may also experience spasms of the facial muscles; generalized muscle weakness, numbness, pain, and/or partial paralysis; difficulty swallowing; and/or impaired speech.
 Other neurological problems may also develop including headaches and/or seizures.

 In other individuals with NF2, there is no family history of the disease.
-In such cases, NF2 is caused by new (sporadic) genetic changes (mutations) that appear to occur for unknown reasons.
+In such cases, NF2 is caused by a new gene mutation.

 NF2 is a rare disorder that affects males and females in equal numbers.
 All races and ethnic groups are equally affected by this disorder.
 The estimated incidence of NF2 is 1 in 33,000 people worldwide.
 The symptoms of this disease typically become apparent during puberty or early adulthood.
 The average age of onset is 18 to 24 years.